nextauthjs/next-auth/docs/docs/getting-started/upgrade-to-v5.md

 ## Breaking Changes

+- NextAuth.js now builds on `@auth/core`, which means stricter OAuth spec-compliance is required.
+- OAuth 1.0 support is deprecated.
 - Minimum required Next.js version is now [13.4](https://nextjs.org/13-4).
-- OAuth 1.0 support is deprecated.
 - The import `next-auth/next` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.
 - The import `next-auth/middleware` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.
 - The import `next-auth/jwt` is replaced.
 See [Authenticating server-side](#authenticating-server-side) for more details.